mnishiguchi/mnishiguchi.github.io/_posts/2020-05-04-setting-up-webpack-for-jekyll.md

 comments: true
 ---

 Jekyll is nice and reliable static site generator; however when it comes to using modern Javascript, Jekyll does not seem to have a clear solution or convention.
-After all, I decided to set up Webpack minimally.
-Things went well so I just wanted to log what I did here.
+After all, I decided to set up Webpack minimally because it is the cleanest solution to me after trying other solutions by trial and error.
+Things went well so I just wanted to talk about what I did.

 ## My goals

 - Use ES6+ Javascript.
 - Manage vendor libraries through Yarn.
+- Keep config minimal.

 ## Dependencies